Steam Room Fashion: What to Wear

 Most saunas use dry heat with wood, creating fertile ground for germs and bacteria to multiply.
 An alternative, infrared saunas, uses light to heat your body directly without heating the air around you.

-Steam rooms improve health with hot and wet heat.
-Unlike a sauna, a steam room may:
+Steam rooms improve health with humid heat.
+Unlike a sauna, the benefits of steam room moisture include:

 - Improve circulation